The latest coronavirus information and advice is available from:

 Certain places such as health and social care settings, schools and prisons are likely to have their own specific testing rules and guidance.
 You should continue to follow testing guidance for those settings.

 From 1 April, free symptomatic and asymptomatic testing has ended for most people.
-Symptomatic and asymptomatic testing will continue in some high-risk settings and for some in groups considered at high risk of serious illness if infected with COVID-19.
+Symptomatic and asymptomatic testing continues in some high-risk settings and for some in groups considered at high risk of serious illness if infected with COVID-19.
 Further details on which groups will be eligible.

 Consider the risks when meeting people you do not usually live with.
 You might choose to limit close contact or use lateral flow tests before and after being in close contact with others.